WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding.md

 #### On-boarding Steps

-* An eligible Trust Network Participant should complete the [On-boarding Checklist](concepts_onboarding_checklist.html) to self-assess its readiness for the on-boarding process.
+* An eligible Trust Network Participant should complete the [On-boarding Checklist](concepts_onboarding_checklist.html) to self-assess its readiness for the on-boarding process via the Technical Evaluation Form (TO BE DEFINED).
-* If the assessment concludes that the Trust Network Participant is ready for joining the WHO GDHCN, the eligible Trust Network Participant should submit its Trust Network Technical Evaluation Form (TO BE DEFINED) to tng-secretariat@who.int.
-* WHO acknowledges receipt of the application and provides the applicant with the contact details of the technical team that will assess the compatibility of the Trust Network Participant's system with the WHO's specifications.
-* If the WHO's technical team gives a positive opinion, the eligible Trust Network Participant will be invited to submit a signed <a href="Letter_of_Applicaiton_DDCC.docx">Letter of Application for DDCC by the Full Onboarding Process</a> with:
+* Eligible Trust Network Participants are invited to submit a signed <a href="Letter_of_Applicaiton_DDCC.docx">Letter of Application for DDCC by the Full Onboarding Process</a> with:
     * the necessary information to connect to the production environment
     * attestation to comply with the Trust Network Terms of Participation.
-* After positively assessing the application form,  WHO will:
+* After positively assessing the Letter of Application and assessiung the Technical Evaluation Form,  WHO will:
     * provide the necessary technical specifications and configuration information to connect to their back-end systems to the WHO TNG
     * invite the Trust Network Participant to register their production certificates and promote them to the production environment.